microsoft/react-native-windows-samples/docs/IJSValueReader-api-windows.md

 title: IJSValueReader
 ---

-``IJSIValueReader`` is used to read data from JavaScript in custom NativeModules.
+``IJSIValueReader`` is used to read data from JavaScript in custom native modules.
 It acts as a stream.

 ``IJSIValueReader`` supports the following types: